Flagg and No. 3 Duke host Stanford

 Durham, North Carolina; Saturday, 4 p.m.
 EST

-BOTTOM LINE: No. 3 Duke faces Stanford after Cooper Flagg scored 27 points in Duke’s 78-57 win against the California Golden Bears.
+BOTTOM LINE: No. 3 Duke hosts Stanford after Cooper Flagg scored 27 points in Duke’s 78-57 victory against the California Golden Bears.

-The Blue Devils are 14-0 on their home court.
-Duke is first in the ACC with 16.4 assists per game led by Flagg averaging 4.0.
+The Blue Devils have gone 14-0 at home.
+Duke averages 80.0 points and has outscored opponents by 19.6 points per game.

-The Cardinal are 8-6 in conference games.
-Stanford has a 3-0 record in games decided by 3 points or fewer.
+The Cardinal are 8-6 against conference opponents.
+Stanford is 3-0 in games decided by 3 points or fewer.

-Duke scores 80.0 points, 9.5 more per game than the 70.5 Stanford gives up.
-Stanford averages 8.0 made 3-pointers per game this season, 1.4 more made shots on average than the 6.6 per game Duke gives up.

-TOP PERFORMERS: Flagg is averaging 19.8 points, 7.6 rebounds, four assists and 1.6 steals for the Blue Devils.
-Kon Knueppel is averaging 14.3 points over the last 10 games.
+TOP PERFORMERS: Kon Knueppel averages 2.3 made 3-pointers per game for the Blue Devils, scoring 13.2 points while shooting 37.8% from beyond the arc.
+Flagg is averaging 19.8 points, 7.6 rebounds, four assists and 1.6 steals over the past 10 games.

-Maxime Raynaud is averaging 19.9 points and 11.5 rebounds for the Cardinal.
-Oziyah Sellers is averaging 1.7 made 3-pointers over the last 10 games.
+Maxime Raynaud is scoring 19.9 points per game with 11.5 rebounds and 1.8 assists for the Cardinal.
+Oziyah Sellers is averaging 13.8 points over the past 10 games.

 LAST 10 GAMES: Blue Devils: 9-1, averaging 79.5 points, 34.0 rebounds, 16.0 assists, 5.8 steals and 3.2 blocks per game while shooting 48.5% from the field.
 Their opponents have averaged 62.0 points per game.